Mediator Interpretation and Faster Learning Algorithms for Linear Correlated Equilibria in General Extensive-Form Games: Preliminaries

 \subsection{Online Convex Optimization and $\Phi$-Regret}

-In the framework of {\em online convex optimization}~\cite{Zinkevich03:Online}, a player (or ``learner'') has a strategy set $\mc X \subseteq \R^d$, and repeatedly faces a possibly-adversarial environment.
-More formally, at every iteration $t = 1, \dots, T$, the player selects a distribution $\pi ^{(t)} \in \Delta(\mc X)$, and an adversary simultaneously selects a linear map $u^{(t)} : \mc X \to [0, 1]$, which we will represent as a {\em utility vector} $\vec u^{(t)} \in [0,1]^d$.
+In {\em online convex optimization}~\cite{Zinkevich03:Online}, a player (or ``learner'') has a strategy set $\mc X \subseteq \R^d$, and repeatedly faces a possibly-adversarial environment.
+More formally, at every iteration $t = 1, \dots, T$, the player selects a distribution $\pi ^{(t)} \in \Delta(\mc X)$, and an adversary simultaneously selects a {\em utility vector} $\vec u^{(t)} \in [0,1]^d$.
 The player then observes the utility $\vec u^{(t)}$, selects a new strategy $\vec x^{(t+1)} \in \mc X$, and so on.
 Our metric of performance will be the notion of {\em $\Phi$-regret}~\cite{Greenwald03:General}.
 Given a set of transformations\footnote{$A^B$ is the set of functions from $B$ to $A$} $\Phi \subseteq (\co \mc X)^{\mc X}$: \begin{definition} The {\em $\Phi$-regret} of the player after $T$ timesteps is given by

 \end{definition} Various choices of $\Phi$ correspond to various notions of regret, with larger sets resulting in stronger notions of regret.
 In an extensive-form game, notions of $\Phi$-regret correspond to notions of equilibrium.
-For each player $i \in [n]$, let $\Phi_i \subseteq \mc X_i^{\mc X_i}$ be some set of transformations for player $i$. \begin{definition} A distribution $\pi \in \Delta(\mc X_1 \times \dots \times \mc X_n)$ is called a {\em correlated profile}.
-A $\eps$-$(\Phi_i)$-equilibrium is a correlated profile such that
+For each player $i \in [n]$, let $\Phi_i \subseteq (\co \mc X_i)^{\mc X_i}$ be a set of transformations for player $i$.